StratiFi/api-docs/source/includes/_investors.md

-status | int | ID of investor status user | int |  ID of the user object advisor | int |  ID of the advisor owner | int | Object creator's user ID address | String | Investor address household |int | ID of Household object updated_at | Timestamp | Last updated timestamp
+status | int | ID of investor status user | int |  ID of the user object advisor | int |  ID of the advisor owner | int | ID of the user who created the object address | String | Investor address household |int | ID of Household object updated_at | Timestamp | Last updated timestamp